Code-Institute-Submissions/DublinSwords-TODO_LIST_NovREsub/README.md

 ## Future Features
   * A useful future feature would be to filter by the user's favourites.
   * User sign-in with Google/Facebooks
-  * Images can be uploaded to the create task form from the user's own computer or via a url.
-This could be further restricted by size and type to ensure consistency.

 # Design
 ### The design style of the website is minimalist, fresh and clean looking.